Strategy & Management Consultants, Subject Matter Experts, Researchers, & More

 Camille has worked on projects from California to Kenya, and her clients have included Tipping Point Community, GAP Foundation, City and County of San Francisco, BUILD, First Place for Youth, Zerodivide, and Refugees United.
 Formerly, she served as COO/CTO of Upwardly Global, a social enterprise focused on assisting unemployed and underemployed immigrants and refugee professionals in finding a path to careers in Fortune 500 companies.
 In this role, Camille developed performance metrics and tracking systems for program evaluation and implemented Balanced Scorecard and Dashboard reporting as a basis for continuous improvement.
 Camille has also conducted evaluations and trained staff to develop program and outcome metrics for international agencies supporting low-income communities through income generating and asset-building initiatives.

-Recent projects include: GLIDE Memorial Church & Foundation, New Profit
+Recent projects include: Listen For Good, GLIDE Memorial Church & Foundation, New Profit

 Personal interests include: Yoga and community building